robotology-legacy/wysiwyd/main/src/modules/samRelated/SAM/README.md

 -`future_buffered` : 	In this case, when a classification request is sent, the future n data points are collected, classified and a classification returned.

 Setting a model to any one of these data collection methods and also specifying the buffer lengths is done within sensory_level_config.ini

+##PreRequisites

+This module is using:
+- Python code which is included in this repo
+And requires:
+- GPy dependency from https://github.com/SheffieldML/GPy.
+The best way to include this is:
+    1) clone the GPy repository https://github.com/SheffieldML/GPy.git
+    2) switch to branch "devel"
+    3) Include the directory where you cloned GPy in your PYTHONPATH.
+    4) Move to the GPy directory and run: "python setup.py install" (try "python setup.py build_ext --inplace" if you want to do the installation in the same directory).
+- GPyOpt dependency from https://github.com/SheffieldML/GPy.
+The best way to include this is:
+    1) sudo apt-get install python-pip
+    2) pip install gpyopt

+If this does not work:
+    1) clone the GPyOpt repository https://github.com/SheffieldML/GPy.git
+    2) Include the directory where you cloned GPyOpt in your PYTHONPATH.
+    4) Move to the GPyOpt directory and run: "python setup.py develop"

 ##How to use: